-Since the effectiveness of use of AEDs by laypersons was demonstrated more than a decade ago, more than 2.4 million AEDs have been sold for use by laypersons in the USA.5 As more of these AEDs are placed in the community, the Food and Drug Administration (FDA) has received reports of potential adverse events associated with them.
-Since the overall number of AEDs installed is not public information and it is difficult to track individual AEDs through time and space, agency staff have experienced challenges in trying to interpret these reports.6 As well, each major manufacturer of AEDs in the USA has recalled their devices to address one or more potential safety issues over the past 5 years.
-A need for a more comprehensive surveillance system has been identified.7 Specifically, FDA's advisory panel recommended "Registry information should be established to collect more data.
+Since the effectiveness of use of AEDs by laypersons was demonstrated more than a decade ago, more than 2.4 million AEDs have been sold for use by laypersons in the United States.(5) As more of these MDs are placed in the community, the FDA has received reports of potential adverse events associated with them.
+Since the overall number of AEDs installed is not public information and it is difficult to track individual AEDs through time and space, agency staff have experienced challenges in trying to interpret these reports.
+As well, each major manufacturer of AEDs in the United States has recalled their devices to address one or more potential safety issues over the past five years.
+These facts were referenced in the proceedings surrounding reclassification of AEDs to require premarket approval applications which are reserved for high-risk MDs.
+(6) During these proceedings, and subsequent comments, a need for a more comprehensive surveillance system was identified.(7) Specifically, FDA's advisory panel recommended "Registry information should be established to collect more data.
 An active reporting registry would help with recalls and would help to maintain the quality and confidence of the data collected.
 Sold devices could be tracked prospectively, and long term device performance would be captured."